 Considering inherent discrepancy between the two types of dictionaries, we propose a new blur metric.
 We first learn a blur dictionary D following Eq.
 (1).
-The dictionary D is trained over 100,000 patches randomly cropped from 1,000 natural images blurred by the Gaussian kernel of $\sigma=2$.
+The dictionary D is trained over 100,000 patches randomly cropped from 1,000 natural images blurred by the Gaussian kernel of $\sigma = 2$ .
 We have tried other choices, including increasing and decreasing Gaussian variance, and replacing Gaussian with other types of blur.
-It is found that this configuration is sufficiently workable for our feature construction.
-The maximum number k corresponding to the used dictionary atoms is set to 5 in patch decomposition and the total dictionary size is 128.
+It is found that this configuration is sufficient for our feature construction.
+The maximum number k cor-